webdriverio/create-wdio/README.md

 _[`yarn create <starter-kit-package>`](https://yarnpkg.com/lang/en/docs/cli/create/) is available in Yarn 0.25+_

-It will create a directory called `e2e` inside the current folder.<br>
+It will create a directory called `e2e` inside the current folder.
 Then it will run the configuration wizard that will help you setup your framework.

 ## Supported Options

 You can pass the following command line flags to modify the bootstrap mechanism: